odk-x/docs/odkx-src/build-app.rst

   The edit-debug cycle is awkward because you must make the HTML or JavaScript change on your computer then push the change to your device, and reload the page (for example, by rotating the screen).
 When you do rotate the screen, however, it is rendered in a new web page, necessitating connecting to that new page to resume debugging (the prior page sits idle and will eventually be destroyed.
 If you don't see any activity, it is likely because you are pointing at the wrong web page.
 Return to inspect devices, and select the newest page).
 .. note::
   If your default view is a spreadsheet view, ODK-X Table WebView will not show up in the :program:`Chrome` inspect tool.
-  You will need to change the default view type to **LIST** using instructions found here :ref:`tables-using-view-data-change-views`.
+  You will need to change the default view type to **LIST** using the instructions found in :ref:`tables-using-view-data-change-views`.

 As with `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_, you can use the JavaScript Console to look for and fix errors in your HTML/JavaScript.
 If you are having trouble please check on the |forum|_.
 Keep in mind that the debug objects only emit a subset of the data in your ODK-X Tables database.